+§ 641.320.
+Declaratory decision permissive

-- 641.320. (a) In case of an actual controversy, a person may petition an agency for a declaratory decision as to the applicability to specified circumstances of a statute, regulation, or decision within the primary jurisdiction of the agency. - (b) The agency in its discretion may issue a declaratory decision in response to the petition.
-The agency shall not issue a declaratory decision if the agency determines that any of the following applies: - (1) Issuance of the decision would be contrary to a regulation adopted under this article. - (2) The decision would substantially prejudice the rights of a person who would be a necessary party and who does not consent in writing to the determination of the matter by a declaratory decision proceeding. - (c) A petition for a declaratory decision is not required for exhaustion of the petitioner's administrative remedies for purposes of judicial review.
+641.320. (a) In case of an actual controversy, a person may apply to an agency for a declaratory decision as to the applicability to specified circumstances of a statute, regulation, or decision within the primary jurisdiction of the agency.

+(b) The agency in its discretion may issue a declaratory decision in response to the application.
+The agency shall not issue a declaratory decision if the agency determines that any of the following applies: (1) Issuance of the decision would be contrary to a regulation adopted under this article.

+(2) The decision would substantially prejudice the rights of a person who would be a necessary party and who does not consent in writing to the determination of the matter by a declaratory decision proceeding.

+(c) An application for a declaratory decision is not required for exhaustion of the applicant's administrative remedies for purposes of judicial review.